scarey/kitty-3000/README.md

-Micropython alternative code for running the Kitty 3000 as the original project seems unavailable.
-This project uses an ESP32 and Home Assistant to release and track treat counts.
+Alternative code for running the Kitty 3000 as the original project seems unavailable.
+This project uses an Micropython on an ESP32 and Home Assistant to release and track treat counts.
 See the details at https://tech.scarey.net/kitty-3000.